phorton1/base-Pub/FS/implementation.md

 The **local** file sytem is special.

 - **local** can be used as a session_id
-- there is a system wide **default_local_folder** for the local file system in case one is not specified by a Session.
+- there is a system wide **default_local_dir** for the local file system in case one is not specified by a Connection or Session.

-### Starting Folders
+### Starting Directories

-In addition to the *default_local_folder* for the local file system, there will be a system-wide **default_start_folder** for any Sessions that define a *port*. to connect to, to be used if none is specified for a given Session.
+In addition to the *default_local_dir* for the local file system, there will be a system-wide **default_start_dir** for any Sessions that define a *port*. to connect to, to be used if none is specified for a given Session.

-The default_local_folder and default_start_folder must be *fully qualified* ... that is, they **must** start with a forward slash ('/').
+The default_local_dir and default_start_dir must be *fully qualified* ... that is, they **must** start with a forward slash ('/').

-Other starting folders may be fully qualified (starting with '/') or they may be partially qualified, relative to the default folders.
+Other starting dirs may be fully qualified (starting with '/') or they may be partially qualified, relative to the default dirs.

 ## Command Line